robertsweetman/module_4/mdbook/src/1_current_state.md

 ![TenderRecord](../images/TenderRecord.png)

 This TenderRecord struct is now the base object which is either passed between Lambda's or written to the database.
 It's not a critical consideration but Rust as a language can perform these sorts of data type changes very quickly.
-Far faster than other languages, with the possible exception of C. REF: proof of this
+Rust is faster than other languages, with the possible exception of C/C+ (Vietnam Software Outsourcing - MOR Software, 2016) which are also compiled languages.

 #### Tender Records Table